Getting Started

 guild_id: ""

-You can get 2 of these values from the official Discord Developer Portal.
-Create a bot application and then navigate to the OAuth and Bot sections.
-There you can find the buttons for resetting the applications client secret and token.
+You can get 2 of these values from the official [Discord Developer Portal](https://discord.com/developers/applications).
+Create a bot application and then navigate to the `OAuth` and `Bot` sections.
+There you can find the buttons for resetting the applications `client secret` and `token`.
 Reset them, copy them and at last paste them into the config.

 The last value, meaning your guild id is just your discord server id.
 You can easily retrieve it by activating developer mode in the settings (Settings --> Advanced --> Developer Mode) and then right-clicking on your server.